v3.20.0

 • Webhooks

-Javascript payload formatters allow you to write your own functions to encode or decode messages.
-Javascript functions are executed using an JavaScript ECMAScript 5.1 engine.
+JavaScript payload formatters allow you to write functions to encode or decode messages.
+JavaScript functions are executed using an JavaScript ECMAScript 5.1 runtime.

 Tips: